Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation

 \section{Conclusion}

 We conducted the first analysis on the efficiency of federated multilingual NMT.
-To address the practical challenges that arise in this setup, we proposed \system, which selects tensors for transmission that are most critical to the NMT.
-By adaptively learning the sending threshold in each FL round based on meta-learning, we saw that \system not only improves communication efficiency, but also effectively captures the NMT threshold for sending.
-Extensive experiments on two datasets showed that \system outperforms existing baselines regarding machine translation quality and significantly reduces communication costs in FL, confirming its advantage in practical federated NMT settings.
+To address the practical challenges that arise in this setup, we proposed {\texttt{MetaSend}}, which selects tensors for transmission that are most critical to the NMT.
+Our observation shows that designing a dynamic sending threshold to control the transmitted parameters in each client is crucial during FL communication.
+By adaptively learning the sending threshold in each FL round based on meta-learning, we saw that our designed {\texttt{MetaSend}} not only improves communication efficiency, but also effectively captures the NMT threshold for sending.
+Extensive experiments on two datasets showed that {\texttt{MetaSend}} outperforms existing baselines regarding machine translation quality and significantly reduces communication costs in FL, confirming its advantage in practical federated NMT settings.